 Now you’re finished with the flagging process!
-You generally will not be receiving any further messages from Google concerning the review.
-And, in our experience as internet defamation attorneys, we’ve generally found that this method of flagging reviews really only has success in the most extreme and obvious cases.
-However, if you’re looking to remove Google reviews in a comprehensive manner, it’s important you exercise all options that could potentially lead to a review’s removal.
+You generally will not receive any further messages from Google concerning the review.
+And, in our experience as Internet defamation attorneys, we’ve generally found that this method of flagging reviews really only has success in the most obvious of cases.
+However, if you’re looking to remove Google reviews in a comprehensive manner, it’s important you exercise all options that can potentially lead to a review’s removal.

 If you’re a business owner, you can also flag Google reviews by way of your Google My Business Account.
-In our practice, reporting reviews through your Google My Business account has historically proved more effective.
+In our experience, reporting reviews through your Google My Business account has historically proved more effective than the last flagging option we discussed.
 All you need to do is:

 - Log-in to your Google My Business account